 After receiving reviewers’ comments the Editors may recommend acceptance, revision, or rejection of a manuscript based on these comments.

 - Requires minor changes

 - Rejected with no resubmission

-The authors are usually requested to resubmit the revised paper within five days, and it will then be returned to the reviewers for further evaluation by the publishers.
+The authors are usually requested to resubmit the revised paper within five days, and it may then be returned to the reviewers for further evaluation.
 The Editor-in-Chief of the journal is the final authority to accept or reject the manuscript.

-- The average time during which the preliminary assessment of manuscripts is conducted is 5 Days
+- The average time during which the preliminary assessment of manuscripts is conducted is 1 week after submission.

 PERMISSION FOR REPRODUCTION:

 Published/reproduced material should not be included unless you have obtained written permission from the copyright holder.